-The state of Illinois celebrates its 200th birthday this year, but you don't have to travel too far to explore the state's history.
+The state of Illinois celebrates its 200th birthday in 2018, but you don’t have to travel too far to explore the state’s history.

 Chicago plays a major role in what makes the Land of Lincoln so fascinating.
 From standout architecture to iconic restaurants, the city has a boatload of opportunities to commemorate Illinois history.
 Here are just a few to take on your bicentennial tour.